Practicality and Kindness : Eyebrow to Douglas Provincial Park

 When we peeked out of the tent at 5:30 this morning we found the world blanketed in a thick layer of fog.
 Everything was soaked from 2 or 3 brief showers in the night, so we once again made use of the lovely roofed picnic shelter to make our breakfast in the cool, quiet, damp, morning.
 Although we didn't intend to stay in Eyebrow, we quite enjoyed our stay in this quiet, peaceful little village.

-Having packed up our soaking wet tent and tarp, we headed back to the trail, only to find that as we expected, the road surface was deep gravel over soft sand that made a quagmire of mud.
+Having packed up our soaking wet tent and tarp, we headed back to the Trans Canada Trail, only to find that as we expected, the road surface was deep gravel over soft sand that made a quagmire of mud.
 Once again we decided to follow local custom, and instead of fighting our way endlessly through the mess, we chose to take the paved road out of town instead, resolving to check the trail throughout the day to see if its solidness increased any.

 There was almost no traffic on the paved road as we wheeled silently along, feeling like we were in our own isolated bubble.
 The train tracks paralleled the road on our right, and on either side of us the fields of green, brown, and gold disappeared into the fog.
 A flock of Western Meadowlarks flew past overhead, and from across the fields we heard the dry 'cronks' of American Crows.

 Just as we were beginning to wonder if we would miss out on all the wildlife because we were following an easier path along the highway instead of fighting through the mud on road to the east, we spotted two elk in a nearby field!
 These were the first elk we've seen on the prairies, and we were super excited!
 Although it looked like a pair, both animals had huge sets of antlers, meaning they were both males.